Chapter 15 : The Art in Dark Arts

 Hermione had been so caught up with what Draco was doing that she hadn’t realized that her date, Vaden Sharpe, winner of the grand prize, had been gawking at someone else all night.

-“Vaden.”
-She finally said.
-“Thank you for escorting me to the dance tonight, but honestly… I’d rather be doing something else right now.
+“Vaden,” she finally voiced.
+“Thank you for escorting me to the dance tonight, but honestly, I’d rather be doing something else right now.
 If you don’t mind, I think I’m going to call it a night.
 Sorry.”

 But Vaden was actually pleased to hear this.
 He didn’t want to hurt her feelings, but he just wasn’t interested.
 “Oh.
 Okay.
 No worries or hard feelings.
-It’s alright.”
+It’s fine.”

 He stood and walked her to the stairs until she turned to him to shake his hand politely.

-Pansy sat down beside Draco with a look of pride and relief that her art event and awards ceremony had gone so perfectly well.
+Pansy sat down beside Draco with a look of pride mixed with relief that her art event and awards ceremony had gone so perfectly well.

-She smiled a very genuine smile.
-He thought it looked good on her.
+She smiled a very rare genuine smile that looked good on her.

-He thought of Hermione’s words and repeated them to her.
-“In your scheming of things, you accidently brought joy to others.”
-He gave her a dashing smile.
+Hermione’s words came to mind.
+“In your scheming of things, you accidently brought joy to others,” Draco repeated to her.
 “People may not like you Pansy, but they will certainly love what you did.
 Feels good, doesn’t it?”